saiteja-4444/Complete_Python/Python_Course/Day 1.md

 He is inspried form ABC Language and modula-3.

 # Features of python...!
-Free and open source.
+- Free and open source.
-Easy to code.
+- Easy to code.
-Easy to read.
+- Easy to read.
-Object oriented Language.
+- Object oriented Language.
-GUI programming support.
+- GUI programming support.
-High level language
+- High level language.
-Easy to debug.
+- Easy to debug.